nyholku/thaler/README.md

 I managed to resist pushing the use of $() for the `get()` methods which I thinks shows my moral character.

 That's all folks!
 For now...

+PS None of this is a joke, you can compile and run the code with the `run.sh` script.

+Having said that I repeat that this is just a bit of fun not to be taken seriously.